 - Have the ability to make decisions and set goals

 - Be willing to commit to the program for a minimum of 24 months

-Upon successful completion of pre-service training, background, and reference checks, the CASA Advocate will be formally accepted as an advocate at the official swearing-in ceremony.
-The CASA Advocate reports directly to either the Executive Director or Volunteer Coordinator.
+Upon successful completion of pre-service training, background, and reference checks, the CASA Volunteer will be formally accepted as an advocate at the official swearing-in ceremony.

 How to Volunteer

 Now that you’ve decided to make a difference, you might be wondering how to become a CASA volunteer.
 The steps are listed below.
 If you have any questions about being an advocate visit our Frequently Asked Questions page, call our staff at (217) 384-9065, or send an e-mail to firstname.lastname@example.org.